-Indirect access – when referring to SAP – is when you use third-party or custom applications to access data held in SAP systems.
+SAP indirect access is when you use third-party or custom applications to access data held in SAP systems.

-These issues occur when customers fail to purchase licences for users accessing SAP systems through other non-SAP systems.
-This has always been fairly standard practice for organisations, but since Diageo, many SAP customers have been wondering whether they would be next.
+These issues occur when customers fail to purchase licences for users accessing SAP systems through non-SAP systems.
+This has been a fairly standard practice for organisations so, since Diageo, many SAP customers have been wondering if they would be next.

 SAP has taken steps and made announcements to try and calm their customers, but many are still worried.
 The advice of SAP and various user groups is to:

-- Review existing contracts to ensure you aren’t liable to indirect access charges (hopefully you have good lawyers), or
+- Review existing contracts to ensure you aren’t liable to indirect access charges (hopefully you have good lawyers)

 SAP’s new digital access licensing